KevJohBer/tic_tac_toe/README.md

 ## Data model

+---

-Because of the simplicity of the game, I chose to use global variables as a model.
+Because of the simplicity of the game, I chose to use **global** variables as a model.

 The entire board is stored in a global variable aswell as the player roles.
 These are frequently used variables in the code, it is much easier to have them be global than to have to pass them between functions.